 * Federal Office publishes information

-We’ve been working in Germany for more than 20 years and provide global network and IT services to around 900 customers.
+We’ve been working in Germany for more than 20 years and provide global security, cloud, and network services to multinational companies.

-We run our own network infrastructure in Germany, as well as our own Cityfibre Networks in four major German cities and three data centres which provide IT services and connections to our international IP network.
-We have five offices in Germany and around 800 employees.
-We provide data services including internet access, voice over internet protocol (VoIP) and cloud-based services.
+We run our own network infrastructure and data centre capacity in Germany which provide IT services and connections to our international IP network.
+We have two offices in Germany and around 300 employees.

 Lawful interception

-The German Telecommunications Act allows intelligence and law enforcement agencies to intercept communications, subject to limitations set out in the German Constitution.
+The German Telecommunications Act (TKG) allows intelligence and law enforcement agencies to intercept communications, subject to limitations set out in the German Constitution (GG).

-As well as this, the Law on the Restriction of Privacy of Correspondence, Post and Telecommunications (called the ‘G-10Law’ from now on) allows the intelligence services to intercept a person’s communications without a court order.
+As well as this, the Law on the Restriction of Privacy of Correspondence, Post and Telecommunications (the ‘G-10Law’) allows the intelligence services to intercept a person’s communications without a court order.
 This can happen if they are suspicious that this person has committed certain offences which, among other things, endanger national security (section 1(1) no.1 and section 3 of the G-10 Law).
 The federal ministry of the interior must order any interception activities requested by federal intelligence services (section 10 of the G-10 Law) and the G-10 Commission must approve these in advance (section 15(5) of the G-10 Law).

 The exception is for situations where danger is imminent – in this case subsequent approval is enough (section 15(6) of the G-10 Law).
 The competent supreme authority of the state is responsible for orders for interception by state intelligence services (section 10 of the G-10 Law).
 The provisions for approving these measures must be set out in the respective state law (section 16 of the G-10 Law).